KnpLabs/KnpUserBundle/Resources/doc/index.rst

 ever go into production while using one of the default routing configuration files.

-The implementation of ACL checks via the JMSSecurityExtraBundle is also currently incomplete (see issue #53) and activation of this Bundle is also not enforced.

 Furthermore it may be necessary to extend or even replace the default Controllers with custom code to achieve the exact desired behavior.
 Trying to cover every possible use case is not feasible as it would complicate the Bundle